-If this approach is used in relation to pensions in payment (including pension benefits for active members who have reached normal pensionable age), the Scheme Actuary must assume that the payment to another scheme would be equivalent to the actuarial value of the benefits calculated in accordance with paragraph 2.8.
+If this approach is used in relation to pensions in payment (including pension benefits for active members who have reached normal pensionable age), the Scheme Actuary must assume that the payment to another scheme would be equivalent to the actuarial value of the benefits calculated in accordance with paragraph 2.7.

-- 2.10 The Scheme Actuary signing a certificate related to a directly-invested scheme must have regard to any concentration of investments or self-investments as prescribed by the regulations under the Act. - 2.11 If the assets of the fund take the form of insurance policies the Scheme Actuary should have regard to the practice of the office in terminating such policies and, where appropriate, the realisable value of such policies. - 2.12 For the purposes of the funding standard, the assets at the effective date must represent their realisable value, i.e. due allowance must be made for expenses of sale where appropriate while pooled assets should be valued at bid price. - 2.13 If part of the assets of the scheme to be taken into account for the purpose of meeting the Funding Standard take the form of contingent assets as defined in the Contingent Asset Guidelines published by the Pensions Board the Scheme Actuary must carefully consider whether he or she has the relevant skills to competently value such assets.
-Where necessary, the Scheme Actuary must ensure that advice and guidance is sought from appropriate experts (which may include but is not limited to legal advisers, covenant assessors or corporate debt specialists) when determining the value to be placed on the contingent assets.
+- 2.9 The Scheme Actuary signing a certificate must have regard to any concentration of investments or self-investments as prescribed by the regulations under the Act.
+Self investment includes contributions due to the scheme but not yet paid. - 2.10 If the assets of the fund take the form of insurance policies, the Scheme Actuary should have regard to the practice of the office in terminating such policies and, where appropriate, the realisable value of such policies.
+Where annuity policies have been purchased in respect of pensions in payment or deferred annuity policies in respect of deferred benefits, either the liabilities can be reduced in respect of the annuities or deferred annuities purchased or the policies valued on a basis consistent with paragraph 2.7.

+- 2.11 For the purposes of the funding standard, the value of assets at the effective date should represent a best estimate of the distributable proceeds on an orderly wind-up of the scheme commencing on the effective date.
+Prepaid contributions may be included as part of the distributable proceeds on winding up if they would not fall to be refunded to the sponsoring employer in these circumstances. - 2.12 If part of the assets of the scheme to be taken into account for the purpose of meeting the Funding Standard take the form of contingent assets as defined in the Contingent Asset Guidelines published by the Pensions Board the Scheme Actuary must carefully consider whether he or she has the relevant skills to competently value such assets.
+Where necessary, the Scheme Actuary must ensure that advice and guidance is sought from appropriate experts (which may include but are not limited to legal advisers, covenant assessors or corporate debt specialists) when determining the value to be placed on the contingent assets.
 When valuing or considering the use of contingent assets, the Scheme Actuary must refer to and take account of the content of the Contingent Asset Guidelines published by the Pensions Board and in particular the section describing a framework for contingent assets included as part of the realisable value of the assets of a scheme for the purpose of meeting the Funding Standard.